wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/04-good-practices.md

 <!-- Original script by Cyrille C: https://github.com/CrochetFeve0251 -->

-# Good practices
+# Developing with hooks

-As you dive deeper into using WordPress hooks there are some details that become valuable to understand in order to master them.
+As you dive deeper into developing with WordPress hooks there are some details about how hooks work that are valuable to understand.

-In this lesson, you'll learn some good practices to follow when working with hooks.
+In this lesson, you'll learn some good practices to follow when developing with hooks.

 ## Naming hooks